-Any predoctoral researcher or summer scholar who does not abide by the recommendations will be reprimanded by their faculty or advisor with a verbal warning.
-If more than one verbal warning is required and the problem persists, the predoctoral researcher or summer scholar can be referred to the Dean for Academic Affairs for further intervention and issue resolution.
-Any predoctoral researcher or summer scholar who does not follow the proper procedures when handling chemical, biological or radiological materials will be reprimanded by their faculty or advisor and may be prohibited from working with those materials in the future.
+Any student or summer scholar who does not abide by the recommendations will be reprimanded by their faculty or advisor with a verbal warning.
+If more than one verbal warning is required and the problem persists, the student or summer scholar can be referred to the Dean for Academic Affairs for further intervention and issue resolution.
+Any student or summer scholar who does not follow the proper procedures when handling chemical, biological or radiological materials will be referred to their faculty or advisor for intervention and issue resolution and may be prohibited from working with those materials in the future.